Managing Your Pipelines

-Use these tutorials to create, modify, upgrade, and run your pipelines.
+Use these tutorials to create, run, modify, upgrade, duplicate, and move your pipelines.

 Creating Pipelines